ankurdivekar/PadWomanApp/README.md

-# PadManApp
+# PadWomanApp
-An app built for Step N Step dance academy.
+An app built for the PadWoman event by Step N Step dance academy.